nebari-dev/nebari/docs/docs/development.md

 172.17.0.0/16 dev docker0 proto kernel scope link src 172.17.0.1
 ```

-This means that you just have to ensure that the ip range is within
+This means that you have to ensure that the start/stop ip range
-the `172.17.0.0/16` subnet.
-Your docker subnet may be different.
-You
+for the load balancer is within the `172.17.0.0/16` subnet.
+Your
-can run `metallb` manually as shown bellow or use the python command
+docker subnet may be different.
+You can run `metallb` manually as
-shown bellow.
-We suggest using the values we suggested since there is
+shown below or use the python command shown below.
+We suggest using
-a dns name that already points to the address.
+these values since there is a dns name that already points to the
+address.

 ```shell
 minikube addons configure metallb
 ```

-If you don't want to configure metallb interactively here is a short
+If you don't want to configure metallb interactively run the below
-bash/python command to run.
-This is used in the github actions since
+bash/python command.
+This is also used in github actions since
 the minikube command does not [provide a non interactive way to
 configure addons](https://github.com/kubernetes/minikube/issues/8283)